 Fingers and Thumbs

-DESCRIPTION: In an optional introduction the "characters" say they stand or sit together.
+DESCRIPTION: Motion song.
+"One finger, one thumb keep moving (3x), We’ll all be merry and bright."
+An introduction may have "characters" stand or sit together.
 "Two thumbs keep moving" "Two thumbs, four fingers keep moving" "Two thumbs, four fingers, one head ...."

 EARLIEST DATE: 1867 (Smith)

 KEYWORDS: cumulative nonballad campsong

 Williams-FolkSongsOfTheUpperThames, p.
 79, "Three Jolly Bachelors" (1 text) (also Williams-Wiltshire-WSRO Wt 506)

 Averill-CampSongsFolkSongs, p.
 516, "One Finger, One Thumb" (notes only)

 Zander/Klusmann-CampSongsNThings, p.
 39, "One Finger, One Thumb" (1 text, 1 tune)